t-thirupathi/movies-genre/README.md

+End to End ML solution and deployment example

-Machine learning model to predict genre of movies based on the text overview
+1. Machine learning model to predict genre of movies based on the text overview
+2. Deployment using Docker

 Steps to run:
 1. pip install -r requirements.txt